 Meditation isn’t (as a lot of people mistakenly believe) about draining oneself of all thoughts and feelings, but instead focuses on being able to recognize, isolate, and control one’s emotions.
 At its core it’s a workout routine, designed to strengthen your resolve, willpower, and ability to handle stress.

 Repeated meditation produces a host of health benefits both mental and physical.
 While stress relief is definitely the most well-known, research has consistently shown that meditation helps promote compassion and empathy, reduces blood pressure, and (most importantly) increases activity in the areas of the brain associated with rational thinking, planning, logic, and willpower.
 Every time we meditate we not only help ourselves let go of the junk we’ve picked up through the day, but improve at unburdening ourselves as well.
 Quite simply, meditation isn’t just good for us, it can actually help make us good.
+And this is also why meditation is one of the 15 life skills everyone should know.

 And on that note…